 fbpx

-The Greek government just announced the new thresholds for its Golden Visa Program.
+The rules for the Greek Golden Visa changed on September 1st, 2024.
 If I am from America, Canada, the UK, Australia, or another non-EU country, what options do I have for buying a home in Greece?
-Can I still buy a home with the old Golden Visa threshold of 250,000 Euros?
 What are my alternatives to the Golden Visa?

 What is the Greek Golden Visa?